junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 ```

 Notice that since the format `"%tm"` is for months,
-the day within the month has been ignored and becomes 1.
+the day within a month has been ignored and becomes 1
+for the printed value of `Date` in the above example.

 !!! info